DaniMonsalve/Docker-Airflow-Events_notify/README.md

 Timeout Failure Evidence: Evidence of the timeout mechanism functioning correctly is provided, including logs or visual indicators showing how the system identifies delays and appropriately fails tasks when the timeout is exceeded.

 <img width="832" alt="2024-12-19 17_11_38-trigger_workflow - Airflow y 2 páginas más - Perfil 1_ Microsoft​ Edge" src="https://github.com/user-attachments/assets/0790596e-2dc2-4d00-87a7-b959cc1cfaaf" />

+## Communicating with external systems (airbnb_postgres_to_s3)
+This development aims to create a process for moving and transforming data between different systems, focusing on database integration and data processing in Docker containers.
+It works with an Airbnb dataset from Amsterdam stored in PostgreSQL, which is extracted daily.
+In future developments it will be integrated with AWS S3.

+The information used is extracted from insideairbnb.com.

+postgres connection created in airflow.

+Data preprocessing:

+example of a correct execution:

+The Postgres table is accessed and the structure of the table to be used is checked.

+An example of the information recorded in the table above during the job execution: